because this party ain't free

-The second round application process will start on the 2 May 2022.
+The second round application process will start on later.

 Click here to apply.

-The new LI tickets application will start on the 2nd of May at 9:00 a.m until the 15th of May at 17:00 inclusive, codes will be issued between the 15th of May and the 16th of May.
+In 2023, the LI tickets application started on the 2nd of May at 9:00 a.m until the 15th of May at 17:00 inclusive, codes will be issued between the 15th of May and the 16th of May.

-They will only be valid until the 2nd of June.
+They were only valid until the 2nd of June.

 Carer / interpreter